Come on In: Building Spaces People Want to Join

 Call for Media to Stop Offshore Drilling

 Working Films is looking for short documentaries to inform and mobilize residents from coast to coast to stop offshore drilling!
 And no, you’re not having Déjà vu.
 The original compilation of shorts, Shore Stories, helped support the resistance to opening the East Coast to drilling in 2016.
-And now we’re back at it again as … Continued
+And now we’re back at it again … Continued

 PEOPLES POWER PARTY FOR ENERGY DEMOCRACY